sophiarora/CreditCardViz/README.md

 # CreditCardViz
-Visualization tool for credict card exploratory.
-Data is from Kaggle site [Kaggle Credit Card Fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud)
+Visualization tool for credit card exploratory.
+This dataset is obtained from Kaggle site [Kaggle Credit Card Fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud)

+All the variables for this dataset are transformed using PCA dimension reduction algorithm.
+PCA ensures that we will not abuse user information.
+However, it also made analysis more difficult.
+To help visualize and explore data I built this simple app.

-While bokeh is a powerful tool, it's not its expertise to paint large dataset.
+While bokeh is a powerful tool, it could be slow to paint large dataset locally.
 For the purpose of exploration, I keep all the fraud transactions and samples 10% of normal transactions.
 Sampling helped in quick visualization.

-This app require installing python3 or above to view the app.
+This app requires installing python3 or above to view the app.

 ## Play the app
 To play with the app clone this repo and run the following command line within the folder.